kameldeeb/UBMS-v3/README.md

 ## How to Use

-1. **Access the Dashboard:**
-   When you run the application, you will be greeted with the dashboard showing an overview of the logged data (number of devices, events, alerts, and anomalies).

-2. **Navigate Between Sections:**
+1️⃣ **Open the Control Panel:** After launching the application, the control panel will appear, displaying an overview of the recorded data.

-   Use the sidebar to navigate between different views such as anomaly analysis, network monitoring, USB monitoring, process monitoring, login monitoring, and file monitoring.
+2️⃣ **Navigate between sections:** Use the sidebar to access different features such as **Anomaly Analysis, Network Monitoring, USB, Processes, Logging, and Files**.

-3. **Configure Settings:**
-   Adjust alert settings and monitoring configurations via the dedicated sections (e.g., alert settings in the Alerts view, monitoring settings in Network Monitoring).

-4. **Data Logging & Updates:**
+3️⃣ **Manage Settings:** Alerts and monitoring settings can be customized through the dedicated sections.

-   The system continuously logs events in the SQLite database.
-You can view these logs and detailed information in the respective views.
+4️⃣ **Monitor and Update Data:** The system logs all events to the **SQLite** database, allowing you to easily review and analyze the data.

 ---